odin-delrio/java-user-access-control/README.md

 --------
 Using hexagonal architecture to implement the User model and related objects.

+The domain models design is using the concept of Dependency Injection, but, for this example, the construction of objects is done in the Servlets, in a real world, these constructions should be avoided by using a *Dependency injection container* (usually the Spring DIC).

 An interface was defined for the **UserRepository** and implemented in the **InMemoryUserRepository** for this example.
 With this design, it would be easy to switch the repository's final storage method (MySql, Mongo... if the interface is satisfied it won't be a problem).